rafameou/dotfiles/README.md

 ## Sway

-Sway comes with i3status-rs by default, with a "big" and "small" mode for tablet orientation, set by the autorotation script that was stolen from [here](https://codeberg.org/snonux/sway-autorotate) and [here](https://github.com/tedk0n/autorotate_sway_script).
-I have tried to create buttons for almost every sway function, but [wvkbd](git.sr.ht/~proycon/wvkbd) works for keybinds, so you can eliminate the top bar entirely if necessary.
+Sway comes with i3status-rs by default, with a "big" and "small" modes for tablet orientation, set by the autorotation script that was stolen from [here](https://codeberg.org/snonux/sway-autorotate) and [here](https://github.com/tedk0n/autorotate_sway_script).
+I have tried to create buttons for almost every sway function, but [wvkbd](https://git.sr.ht/~proycon/wvkbd) works for keybinds, so you can eliminate the top bar entirely if necessary.

 | big  | small |
 |-------|-----|